withastro/astro/packages/integrations/sitemap/README.md

 This **[Astro integration][astro-integration]** generates a sitemap for your Astro project.

+Sitemaps outline all of the pages, videos, and files on your site.
+Search engines like Google read this file to crawl your site more efficiently.
+[See Google's own advice on sitemaps](https://developers.google.com/search/docs/advanced/sitemaps/overview) to learn more.

 ## Installation

 There are two ways to add integrations to your project.
 Let's try the most convenient option first!